countable-web/open-source-corporation/recruiting/FIT.md

 Define what we'd like to offer our employees, compared with their other options.
 This helps us screen for people who enjoy working this way.

+  * You're willing to push yourself to reach the top of your field, and make an impact.
+We agree with Amazon's philosophy of "You can work long, hard, or smart, but at [Countable] you can’t choose two out of three."
   * Be part of our mission to make creation on the web easier and better.
-  * More stability than freelancing.
+  * If you're a developer, you like Python, Javascript, Postgres.
+  * You like freelancing but may want more stability, and to be part of a team who deal with the non-technical aspects of freelancing for you.
-  * More autonomy than most other jobs, once sufficiently trained.
+  * You want more autonomy than most other jobs.
+  * You want to become a master at your craft, with exposure to great mentors and team mates to push you to your potential.
-  * Contribute to, and benefit from a system of automating away the boring parts of our work.
+  * You want the opportunity and accountability to improve your own workplace, and to automate away the boring parts of our work.
-  * The opportunity and accountability to improve your own workplace.
-  * Comparatively flexible hours (versus being an employee)
-  * Flexible location.
-  * A variety of projects.
-  * A great environment for learning about web software from/with the team.
+  * You want flexible working hours.
+  * You want to be able to work remotely from anywhere you choose, (flexible location).
+  * You want exposure to a variety of projects, and a variety of skills (cross-functional overlap)
+  * You want to be paid a fair wage while learning to contribute, and a chance to be compensated very well if you make a big contribution.